HR at S0 (hrS0)

 - a substitute for better baseline physiology inputs

-If route interpretation looks off, the first things to revisit are usually:
+If route interpretation looks off, the first things to revisit are:

 - whether